Veams/generator-veams/README.md

  * helpers/_grunt

-## JS Libraries and CMS Frameworks
+## JS Libraries and CSS Frameworks
 You can choose JS Libraries like:

 * jQuery